David Gibson (Australian politician): Public life

+Although a member of a conservative political party, David Gibson defended LGBTIQ rights during his time in politics.
 Gibson was often described as a vocal progressive moderate within the Liberal National Party, particularly during the civil union debate in Queensland.
 In 2010, Hansard records his support for "having the age of consent for heterosexual and homosexual sex made the same age" and that "There is no reason we should discriminate between male and female and between gay and straight."

 Gibson claimed he was targeted by his colleagues for these and other progressive views, which led to a nervous breakdown, resulting in him not contesting the 2015 state election.
 After politics Gibson advocated for mental health care and in 2021 revealed how he was driven towards suicide by an internecine plot within his own party to oust him from politics.

 Gibson also faced a number of controversies during his time as a Member of Parliament, including historical allegations of theft from his time in the Australian Army in the 1990s, and of unlicensed driving and of a speeding fine from before he was Police Minister.